Unbabel/word-level-qe-corpus-builder/README.md

     unzip master.zip
     rm master.zip

-Then follow
+Then

-    fast_align-master/README.md
+    cd fast_align-master/

-to install.
+and follow the `README.md` instructions to install to install.
 Note that you will need some extra utilities described there.
 Ubuntu friendly commands are given in the README.md.
+This should create

     ./external_tools/fast_align-master/build/fast_align